ropensci-review-tools/pkgcheck/tests/testthat/_snaps/pkgcheck/checks.md

 - :heavy_multiplication_x: Continuous integration checks unavailable (no URL in 'DESCRIPTION').
 - :heavy_multiplication_x: Some statistical standards are missing
 - :heavy_multiplication_x: This package still has TODO standards and can not be submitted
+- :heavy_multiplication_x: Statistical standards should be documented in most package files, yet are mostly only documented in one file.

 **Important:** All failing checks above must be addressed prior to proceeding